Jump to:

 - Microsoft Advertising Keyword Planner

-- Also Asked
+- Also Asked (paid version also available)

-- Answer the Public
+- Answer the Public (paid version also available)

 3. Use Google Search for keyword research

-You can also use the search engines themselves for keyword research.
-Navigate to Google Search, and type in your starter keyword into the search bar.
-Google will immediately provide you with a list of related keywords.
+Navigate to Google Search and type your starter keyword into the search bar.
+Google will show a drop down list with a number of related keywords.
 Take a look through these and make a note of any that are relevant to your business.

 You can also use a similar technique in YouTube search, particularly if you have a lot of video content.